 Here are a few examples of Asynchronous Python frameworks:

 c.
-It is compatible with the Resource Description Framework (RDF) and the Web Ontology Language (WOL) (OWL).
+Compatibility with the Resource Description Framework (RDF) and the Web Ontology Language (WOL) (OWL).

 d.
-Relational Query Language simplifies data-related queries (RQL).
+Simplified data-related queries with Relational Query Language (RQL).

-Django, in contrast to other Python frameworks, has numerous built-in features rather than separate libraries.
-Django’s Object-Relational Mapping (ORM) layer connects objects to database tables.
-Django also has built-in support for a variety of databases, including Oracle, MySQL, and others.
+Compared to other Python frameworks, Django is equipped with an extensive range of features that are included by default rather than requiring separate library installation.
+Moreover, Django’s Object-Relational Mapping (ORM) layer streamlines the linking of objects and database tables.
+Additionally, Django offers built-in support for numerous databases, including Oracle, MySQL, among others.

 a.
 URL Routing